Mark Rylance returns to the Globe for the first time since leaving in 2005 to play one of Shakespeare's most electrifying villains, Richard III.

 - Mark Rylance, Samuel Barnett, Johnny Flynn, Roger Lloyd Pack, Lorenzo Allchurch, Liam Brennan, Paul Chahidi, John Paul Connolly, Ian Drysdale, James Garnon, Peter Hamilton Dyer, Shanu Hazzan, Colin Hurley, Austin Moulton, Jethro Skinner, Dylan Skinner, Ben Thompson

-director: Tim Carroll
+- Tim Carroll

-music by: Claire van Kampen
+- Claire van Kampen

-Bankside, London, United Kingdom, SE1 9DT
+- Bankside, London, United Kingdom, SE1 9DT

 Up to 2 disabled parking bays available outside theatre by special arrangement.
 Meters on New Globe Walk.
 NCP car park on Upper Thames Street.
 Free phone service for minicabs in foyer.
 Taxi rank outside main entrance.

 - Tel: 020 7401 1409 Fax: 020 7902 1475 Textphone: 020 7902 1476